-14. Detach the new, unencrypted volume (/dev/xvdg) from the rescue instance and attach it to the original instance as /dev/xvda or /dev/sda.
+14. Detach the new, unencrypted volume (/dev/xvdg) from the rescue instance.
+Then, attach it to the original instance as /dev/xvda or /dev/sda1.

 15. Connect to the original instance to confirm that the instance reads the new, unencrypted (copied) root volume.

-16. To ensure that the root volume is now unencrypted, select the original instance in the Amazon EC2 console, and then view the volume’s properties.
+16. To be sure that the root volume is now unencrypted, select the original instance in the Amazon EC2 console, and then view the volume’s properties.

 Note: You might need to reboot or stop and start the instance to register the partition changes to the kernel.